Chapter 1 of 24

 2. To produce a finite straight line continuously in a straight line.

-3. To describe a circle with any center and radius.
+3. To describe a circle with any centre and radius.

 4. That all right angles equal one another.

-Many attempts were made to prove the fifth postulate from the other four, many of them being accepted as proof for long periods until the mistake was found.
-Invariably the mistake was assuming some ‘obvious’ property which turned out to be equivalent to the fifth postulate.
-Now we know that it is impossible to derive the Parallel Postulate from the first four.
-The next section discusses some of these equivalent statements of the parallel postulate, which resulted from the attempts of generations of mathematicians trying to redefine the fifth postulate.
+Many attempts were made to prove the fifth postulate.
+Invariably the mistake was assuming some 'obvious' property that turned out to be equivalent to the fifth postulate itself.
+We now know that it is impossible to derive the Parallel Postulate from the first four.

-• The sum of the angles in every triangle is 180° (triangle postulate).
+• The sum of the angles in every triangle is 180°.

 • There exists a pair of similar non-congruent triangles.